paritytech/polkadot-cloud/packages/community/README.md

 A source of truth for Polkadot web extensions and validator entities.

+## Adding Web Extension Wallets

+To add a web extension wallet, submit a PR with the following changes:
+* **Icon**: Add the extension icon as an SVG Component in [this folder](https://github.com/paritytech/polkadot-cloud/tree/main/packages/community/extensions/jsx).
+* **Extension details**: Add the extension details to the `Extensions` JSON object in [this file](https://github.com/paritytech/polkadot-cloud/blob/main/packages/community/extensions/index.tsx).

-## Validator Operator Setup Guide
+## Adding Validator Operators

 Validator operators can add their contact information, icon, and which validators they operate, to the dashboard’s Community section.
 The Community feature is designed to give non-biased exposure to validator operators, and to host a fully-featured validator browser just for that operator's validators.

 To add an operator, submit a PR with the following changes:

-- **Thumbnail:** Add your operator's thumbnail as an SVG Component in [this folder](https://github.com/paritytech/polkadot-staking-dashboard/tree/main/src/config/validators/thumbnails).
+- **Thumbnail:** Add your operator's thumbnail as an SVG Component in [this folder](https://github.com/paritytech/polkadot-cloud/tree/main/packages/community/validators/thumbnails).
-- **Operator details:** Add your operator details to the `VALIDATORS_COMMUNITY`JSON object in [this file](https://github.com/paritytech/polkadot-staking-dashboard/blob/main/src/config/validators/index.ts).
+- **Operator details:** Add your operator details to the `ValidatorCommunity` JSON object in [this file](https://github.com/paritytech/polkadot-cloud/blob/main/packages/community/validators/index.ts).

 ### Operator Structure